NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

 |Google Play Store||Yes||Yes|

-5. NordVPN vs CyberGhost in Canada: Refund
+5. NordVPN vs CyberGhost in Spain: Refund

 It is very important that the provider you decide to go with has a clear refund policy.
 There are providers such as TunnelBear, that offer refunds on a case-by-case basis and you wouldn’t want to be stuck with them regarding your funds.
 It is possible that your refund request may get disapproved by TunnelBear if you decide to not continue with the subscription.
-Therefore, always make sure to check the refund policy yourself before committing to any VPN provider in Canada.
+Therefore, always make sure to check the refund policy yourself before committing to any VPN provider.
 Although the TunnelBear refund policy may seem dodgy, it is still one of the best VPN providers in the industry and can go toe-to-toe with top-tier VPN providers.
-Recently, we compared it with NordVPN, see how it performs in TunnelBear vs NordVPN comparison.
+Recently, we compared it with NordVPN, see how it performs in TunnelBear vs NordVPN in Spain comparison.

-Winner in refund-policy: CyberGhost
+Winner in refund policy: CyberGhost

 - Located in Panama, so not required to abide by any government request for data